tunglamadm/helm-present/helm-present-final.md

 ![image](https://github.com/user-attachments/assets/bc96c219-54ed-4a4a-b138-1bc9cfa6b6e1)

-- All the other yaml files in this folder are used to generate Kubernetes manifest, which will be used to create Kubernetes resources.
+- All the other yaml files in templates folder are used to generate Kubernetes manifest, which will be used to create Kubernetes resources.
 This .tpl will not generate any Kubernetes manifest.
 It will simply have some methods that will be reused in all manifest files or within this .tpl as well.
 A method is like a function in programming languages.
 - Before each method will be the comment explain what method does.

  {{/*